Update from the original, posted on 2014-10-06: this article has been getting a bit of attention, so I've updated it with more current information.

 Now for the only "good news" update to this article: once you've run your business for a year, you will probably be able to switch to doing quarterly paperwork.
 As always, Germany favours the incumbents, by unfairly penalising all of your potential new competitors.

 An invoice acceptable to the German tax system needs lots of compulsory information.
-Here's a template invoice of mine.
-Make sure it has all the information that I have added, and then run it past your Steuerberater to be sure.
+Make sure yours has all the information that I have added, and then run it past your Steuerberater to be sure.
 My comments in red:

 I was shocked to invoice an Australian customer with my old Australian invoice template recently.
 It was basically no more than "I did some work and this is how much it cost - here's my business number".
 However, the German one does make you feel very official and serious.